Using the CLI to register your AI model versions in Collibra

 Step 1: Detecting AI model versions

-When you run the command: collibra ai-gov register, the utility CLI scans the current or specified directory for AI frameworks and loads the collibra.yaml manifest file, if one exists.
+When you run the command: collibra ai-gov register, the CLI scans the current or specified directory and all subdirectories for AI frameworks and libraries, and loads the collibra.yaml manifest file if one exists.
 A manifest file is automatically created the first time you successfully complete the registration process.
 It is updated during each subsequent registration.

 Step 2: Fetching an AI use case